maxnyquist/CREEL/README.md

 # CREEL
-Creel Survey Scripts and Documents
+Wachusett Creel Survey Scripts and Documents.
+WIP to move all excel functions and workbooks into R scripts.